To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Save up to 25% on life insurance designed for people living with diabetes.*

 *Premium savings are in comparison to the same John Hancock life insurance policy without Vitality PLUS.
-The level of premium savings over the life of the policy will vary based upon underwriting status, issue age, policy type, the terms of the policy and the Vitality Status achieved.
+The level of premium savings are cumulative over the life of the policy and will vary based upon underwriting status, issue age, policy type, the terms of the policy and the Vitality Status achieved.
 Premiums savings are only available with Vitality PLUS.

 1 In 2018, 88% of applicants with type 2 diabetes were approved for coverage by John Hancock; 75% of people with type 2 diabetes and other commonly related conditions were approved for coverage.
 66% of people with type 1 or type 2 diabetes and other related conditions were approved for coverage.